blishko/cav23-artifact/README.md

 * [`LIA-Nonlin`](https://github.com/chc-comp/chc-comp22-benchmarks/tree/main/LIA) benchmarks from LIA-Nonlin track of CHC-COMP'22

-* [`extra-small-lia`](https://github.com/chc-comp/extra-small-lia) one specific category of all LIA-Lin benchmarks, all satisfiable (subset of this category was selected for LIA-Lin of CHC-COMP'22)
+* [`extra-small-lia`](https://github.com/chc-comp/extra-small-lia) one specific category of all LIA-Lin benchmarks, all satisfiable (a subset of this category is part of the selection for LIA-Lin of CHC-COMP'22)

-The benchmarks are available in `benchmarks` folder, each set in corresponding subfolder.
+The benchmarks are available in `benchmarks` folder, each set in the corresponding subfolder.

-The artifact repository additionally contains `trivial` benchmarks used for smoke tests.
+The artifact repository additionally contains `trivial` benchmarks used for the smoke test.

 ## Tools
 In these experiments we compare `Golem 0.3.2` against `Eldarica 2.0.8` and `Spacer` engine in `Z3 4.11.2`.